View information about the:

 - Protection for your loved ones

-Your family is provided for in the event of your death with a pension for your husband, wife, civil partner or eligible cohabiting partner and eligible children (subject to certain criteria).
+Your family is provided for in the event of your death with a pension for your spouse, civil partner or eligible cohabiting partner and eligible children (subject to certain criteria).

 - Protection for you